0xKismetDev/0xKismetDev/README.md

 - I do sysadmin stuff most of the time, with some coding here and there ⌨️.
 - I break servers and the like, I.e penetration testing 🔨.
 - Usually running Arch w/ Gnome or dwm 🐧.
-- Github deleted my old profile(s) for apparent TOS violation, so not all repos are still here 🤨.
 - Want to contact me? check the socials to the left ⬅️.

 **Currently learning/working with 🧠 :**